MeloHenrique/kafka-dockeree-1/README.md

   # messages typed in the producer shell get echoed to the consumer
 </pre>

-You should be then able to connect to the cluster on kafka_dockeree_server:9092 and to the web management (kafka-manager) on http://kafka_dockeree_server:9000.
+You should be then able to connect to the cluster on kafka_dockeree_server:9092.

 # Contribute
 If you want to, feel free!